Jaba248/OU-Project/projectlog.md

 24/08/2025
 -- Reviewed TMA03 feedback and created a plan to meet all the criteria, and reach a final endpoint and completion for the project
 -- Begin final Coding session to complete the application side.
+-- Developemnt:
+--- Implemented Global Authentication, using react context, created a ProtectedRoute to ensure only authorised users can access the dashboard
+--- Create a landing page

+---